State Wildlife Grants

 The Texas Parks and Wildlife Department is responsible for requesting and administering SWG to support the implementation of the Texas Conservation Action Plan (TCAP).
 State Wildlife Grants are distributed specifically for the protection and management of Species of Greatest Conservation Need (SGCN) identified in the TCAP.

 State Wildlife Grant Request for Proposals

 The Nongame and Rare Species Program is offering grants to support implementation of the Texas Conservation Action Plan, to prevent the need to list, promote recovery, and enable conservation of SGCN.
-Proposals following the guidelines below will be accepted through 11:59pm Monday April 17, 2017.
+Proposals following the guidelines below will be accepted through 4:30 pm March 22, 2019.

-These funds can cover work conducted November 1, 2017- August 31, 2019.
-Prior to submittal, it is suggested that investigators contact the taxa-specific Nongame and Rare Species Program biologist to discuss and refine potential proposals.Indirect costs are no longer capped at 15%.
+These funds can cover work conducted November 1, 2019 - August 31, 2023.
+Prior to submittal, it is suggested that investigators contact the taxa-specific Nongame and Rare Species Program biologist or a Coastal Fisheries Regioanl Program director to discuss and refine potential proposals.Indirect costs are no longer capped at 15%.

 TPWD has a statutory and fiduciary responsibility to maximize cost-effectiveness of grant dollars.
 One important measure of cost effectiveness is the quantity or quality of tangible products proposed to be generated from funded projects.
 Applicants may voluntarily reduce their reimbursable indirect (F&A) rates to dedicate more funds to their project goals.
 Unrecovered indirect costs may be used to meet match requirements.

 How to Submit

 Proposals that focus on SGCN listed in the guidelines will receive highest priority.
 Please see Submittal Guidelines document for more details.